OpenEMR for Multi-Tenant Hospital Groups: Secure & Scalable EMR Deployment

 - Inconsistent processes, training, and reporting among facilities.

-Advantages of OpenEMR for Multi-Tenant Setup
+Benefits of OpenEMR for Multi-Tenant and Multi-Specialty Hospital Networks

 1. Cost-Effective and Predictable TCO